Effective Date: August 14, 2012

 Describe plans to implement a diverse, broad, and integrated set of efforts and activities to communicate with, and engage target audiences, the public, and other stakeholders in, understanding the project, its objectives, elements and benefits, and how it relates to the larger NASA vision and mission.
 Focus should be placed on activities and campaigns that are relevant, compelling, accessible, and where appropriate, participatory.
 Describe how these efforts and activities will promote interest and foster participation in NASA's endeavors.
 Address how these efforts and activities will develop exposure to, and appreciation for, STEM.

 Define goals and outcomes, as well as key overarching messages and themes.
 Identify target audiences, stakeholders, and partnerships.
-Summarize and describe products to be developed and the tools, infrastructure, and methods that will be used to communicate, deploy, and disseminate those products, including media, multimedia, Internet, social media, and publications for non-technical audiences, excluding those developed in the context of the Education Plan.
+Summarize and describe products to be developed and the tools, infrastructure, and methods that will be used to communicate, deploy, and disseminate those products, including media, multimedia, Internet, social media, and publications for non-technical audiences.
 Describe events, activities, and initiatives focused on public engagement and how they link with planned products and infrastructure.
 Identify milestones and resources required for implementation, and define metrics to measure success.

 Describe the relationship between communications project plan elements and program plan elements, and coordination between the project and program regarding communications activities.